davidvossel/kubevirt-user-guide-v2/architecture.md

     $ virtctl expose virtualmachine vmi-ephemeral --name vmiservice --port 27017 --target-port 22

 All service exposure options that apply to a VirtualMachineInstance apply to a VirtualMachine.

-See &lt;&lt;../using-virtual-machines/expose-service.adoc\#,Exposing VirtualMachineInstance&gt;&gt; for more details.
+See [Network Service Integration](usage/network-service-integration.md) for more details.

 When to use a VirtualMachine
 ----------------------------

 ### When ABI stability is required between restarts

-A *VirtualMachine* makes sure that VirtualMachineInstance ABI configurations are consistent between restarts.
+A `VirtualMachine` makes sure that VirtualMachineInstance ABI configurations are consistent between restarts.
 A classical example are licenses which are bound to the firmware UUID of a virtual machine.
-The *VirtualMachine* makes sure that the UUID will always stay the same without the user having to take care of it.
+The `VirtualMachine` makes sure that the UUID will always stay the same without the user having to take care of it.

 One of the main benefits is that a user can still make use of defaulting